johnsusek/praeco/README.md

 A [walkthrough article](https://medium.com/@john_8166/praeco-walkthrough-5aada7e078a9) is available to guide you through creating your first template and rule.

+## Upgrading

+Please see UPGRADING.md for version-specific instructions.

 ## Configuration

 OPTIONAL: Edit config/api.config.json, config/elastalert.yaml, and/or public/praeco.config.json for advanced configuration options.
 See the [api docs](https://github.com/bitsensor/elastalert#configuration) and the [example elastalert config](https://github.com/Yelp/elastalert/blob/master/config.yaml.example) for more information on config options.